remixz/es2099/README.md

 ![es2099](http://f.cl.ly/items/3o3y3L3E2R23330o0K1p/Image%202015-03-31%20at%209.34.38%20PM.png)

-There it was, in all its glory.
-ES2099.
+The ES2099 spec, in all its glory.
 I knew what I had to do: download it.
 I quickly did so.
 Suddenly, Chrome crashed.
 My monitor turned off and on.

 ```
 $ date